-In response to the complete draining of the Mountain Meadows Reservoir last fall, MMC decided that we should provide a platform for local folks and representatives from Pacific Gas and Electric (PG&E), California Department of Fish and Wildlife (CDFW) and the California Water Resources Control Board to meet and discuss local issues pertaining to the reservoir.
-That platform has become the Friends of Mountain Meadows, a group that has been meeting quarterly ever since.
+In response to the complete draining of the Mountain Meadows Reservoir in September of 2015, MMC decided that we should provide a platform for local folks and representatives from Pacific Gas and Electric (PG&E), California Department of Fish and Wildlife (CDFW) and the California Water Resources Control Board to meet and discuss local issues pertaining to the reservoir.
+That platform has become the Friends of Mountain Meadows, a group that has been meeting periodically ever since.

 At MMC we feel that it is very important to hold both PG&E and CDFW accountable for their respective management obligations towards the reservoir, and to ensure that communication between the two groups is occurring in a meaningful way.
 We also believe that keeping local community members up to date on management issues associated with the reservoir will lead to positive outcomes for all parties involved, so many local people spend a lot of time on the reservoir, and many have been doing so for 40+ years.
 We are working to cultivate trust and engage these folks in the process of project planning; their perspectives are insightful and their knowledge of the region is rooted in their experiences on the land.